dyhgo/dyhgo.github.io/about/index.md

-this is dyh from hhu
+this is da1yh

-major in cs
+a graduate student major in software engineering at Zhejiang University

+currently learning sensor fusion

+use c++, golang

-love swimming,coding,poppin
+love swimming, coding, poppin

-it's the first time to set up a site(fyi:just for fun)(based on hugo and github server)

 thanks to "dillonzq" offering me theme template

-i set up this site as a self blog and paste some study experience but maybe i'm not gonna manage it
+i set up this site as a self blog and paste some study experience

-if u wanna leave a message
+if u wanna leave a message, feel free to contact me

 you can reach me by qq "244882973"

-or number "+86 15850656951"
+or email "daiyh.xyz@outlook.com"

 or github account etc